-Concentrated Animal Feeding Operations (CAFOs): There are no CAFO facilities in the MCW.
+Concentrated Animal Feeding Operations (CAFOs): IDEM did not identify any CAFO facilities in the VFMRW.

-Nonpoint Source Identification: The potential nonpoint sources to the MCW are:
+Nonpoint Source Identification: The potential nonpoint sources to the VFMRW are:

-Non-regulated urban runoff: Runoff from urban areas (urban, residential, commercial or industrial land uses) can contribute various pollutants (e.g., bacteria and sediments) to local waterbodies.
+Non-regulated urban runoff: Runoff from urban areas (urban, residential, commercial or industrial land uses) can contribute various pollutants (e.g., bacteria, TP and sediments) to local waterbodies.
 Stormwater from urban areas, which drain impervious surfaces, may introduce pollutants to surface waters.
 Potential urban sources of bacteria can also include wildlife or pet wastes.

 Confined feeding operations (CFOs): CFOs are agricultural operations where animals are kept and raised in confined spaces.
 CFOs generate manure which may be spread onto fields.
 CFOs do not meet the definition of a CAFO and are considered by IDEM as a nonpoint source.
 CFOs have state-issued permits but are not under the jurisdiction of the federal NPDES Program.
 CFO permits are "no discharge" permits.
 Therefore, it is prohibited for these facilities to discharge to any water of the State.
-IDEM identified CFOs within the MCW (Table 13 of the final TMDL document).
+IDEM identified CFOs within the VFMRW (Table 13 of the final TMDL document).

-Stormwater runoff from agricultural land use practices: Runoff from agricultural lands may contain significant amounts of pollutants (e.g., bacteria and sediments) which may lead to impairments in surface waters of the MCW.
+Stormwater runoff from agricultural land use practices: Runoff from agricultural lands may contain significant amounts of pollutants (e.g., bacteria, nutrients and/or sediments) which may lead to impairments in surface waters of the VFMRW.
 Manure and fertilizer spread onto fields is often a source of pollutants, and their export can be exacerbated by tile drainage lines, which channelize the stormwater flows and reduce the time available for bacteria to die-off.
 Sediment can be mobilized in a similar fashion to bacteria.
 Tile lined fields and channelized ditches enable particles to move more efficiently into surface waters.

-Stream channelization and stream erosion: Eroding streambanks and channelization efforts may add sediment to local surface waters.
+Stream channelization and stream erosion: Eroding streambanks and channelization efforts may add TP and sediment to local surface waters.
 Eroding riparian areas may be linked to soil inputs within the water column and potentially to changes in flow patterns.
-Changes in flow patterns may also encourage downcutting of the streambed and streambanks.
+Changes in flow patterns may also encourage down-cutting of the streambed and streambanks.
 Stream channelization efforts can increase the velocity of flow (via the removal of the sinuosity of a natural channel) and disturb the natural sedimentation processes of the streambed.

-Unrestricted livestock access to streams: Livestock with access to stream environments may add bacteria directly to the surfaces waters or resuspend particles that had settled on the stream bottom.
-Direct deposition of animal wastes can result in very high localized bacteria counts and may contribute to downstream impairments.
-Smaller animal facilities may add bacteria to surface waters via wastewater from these facilities or stormwater runoff from near-stream pastures.
+Unrestricted livestock access to streams: Livestock with access to stream environments may add bacteria and nutrients (TP) directly to surface waters or resuspend particles that had settled on the stream bottom.
+Direct deposition of animal wastes can result in very high localized bacteria and nutrient counts and may contribute to downstream impairments.
+Smaller animal facilities may add bacteria and nutrients to surface waters via wastewater from these facilities or stormwater runoff from near-stream pastures.

-Septic systems: Failing septic systems are a potential source of bacteria within the MCW.
+Septic systems: Failing septic systems are a potential source of bacteria and nutrients within the VFMRW.
 Septic systems generally do not discharge directly into a waterbody, but their effluents may leach into groundwater or pond at the surface where they can be washed into surface waters via stormwater runoff events.
 All the counties in the watershed follow the state rules IAC 6-8.3-52 (general sewage disposal requirements) and IAC 6-8.3-55 (violations; permit denial and revocation) regarding septic systems.
 Failures are typically identified through public complaints and the sale of older properties which have not passed inspection.

-Wildlife: Deer, geese, ducks, raccoons, turkeys, and other animals are recognized as potential contributors of bacteria to the MCW.
+Wildlife: Deer, geese, ducks, raccoons, turkeys, and other animals are recognized as potential contributors of bacteria and nutrients to the VFMRW.